Anne Walsh: Solo exhibitions

-Apprentice Crone's Hearing Trumpet, Commonwealth and Council, Los Angeles, 2015

-This exhibition was a gallery-based notebook devoted to imagining a film version of Leonora Carrington's book The Hearing Trumpet.

-An Annotated Hearing Trumpet, Preface and Figures, Martina Johnston, Berkeley, CA 2012

 Exhibition history

 Walsh's works have been shown at the Whitney Museum of American Art; the Museum of Contemporary Art, Los Angeles; the J. Paul Getty Museum; Laboratorium, Antwerp, Belgium; MUU gallery, Helsinki; Tredje Spooret, Stockholm; the Royal College of Art, London; Lothringer 13, Munich; Walter Phillips Gallery at the Banff Centre for the Arts, Alberta, Huis a/d Werf, Utrecht, Netherlands, Finland, Casey Kaplan, New York City, and numerous other galleries and festivals in Europe, Japan, and North and South America.